History of film: New techniques

 The use of insert shots, i.e. close-ups of objects other than faces, had already been established by the Brighton school, but were infrequently used before 1914.
 It is really only with Griffith's The Avenging Conscience that a new phase in the use of the Insert Shot starts.
 As well as the symbolic inserts already mentioned, the film also made extensive use of large numbers of Big Close Up shots of clutching hands and tapping feet as a means of emphasizing those parts of the body as indicators of psychological tension.

-Atmospheric inserts were developed in Europe in the late 1910s.
-This kind of shot is one in a scene which neither contains any of the characters in the story, nor is a Point of View shot seen by one of them.
+Atmospheric inserts are shots which neither contain any of the characters in the story, nor is a Point of View shot seen by one of them.
 An early example is when Maurice Tourneur directed The Pride of the Clan (1917), in which there is a series of shots of waves beating on a rocky shore to demonstrate the harsh lives of the fishing folk.
 Maurice Elvey's Nelson; The Story of England's Immortal Naval Hero (1919) has a symbolic sequence dissolving from a picture of Kaiser Wilhelm II to a peacock, and then to a battleship.

 By 1914, continuity cinema was the established mode of commercial cinema.
 One of the advanced continuity techniques involved an accurate and smooth transition from one shot to another.
 Cutting to different angles within a scene also became well-established as a technique for dissecting a scene into shots in American films.
 If the direction of the shot changes by more than ninety degrees, it is called a reverse-angle cutting.
 The leading figure in the full development of reverse-angle cutting was Ralph Ince in his films, such as The Right Girl and His Phantom Sweetheart.